lhagemann/talks-i-want-to-give/future-talks.md

 ### Abstract
 There is no cloud, it's just someone else's computer.

-With the industry move away from datacenters to the cloud, costs and accessibility and speed are balanced against the loss of control, and the need to manage and orchestrate infrastructure in repeateable, automated and auditable manner.
+With the industry move away from the datacenter to the cloud, costs, accessibility and speed are balanced against the loss of control, and the need to manage and orchestrate infrastructure in repeatable, automated and auditable manner.

 This presentation will share experiences and lessons learned developing a deployment strategy for a cloud-first service.
 Our goal: initial production deployment of a Serverless Architected service directly from our CI/CD pipeline, with no manual intervention in resource deployoment.